Pennsylvania State University

 C. Joseph Genetin-Pilawa is an assistant professor of History at George Mason University and recently held fellowships at the Kluge Center in the Library of Congress and at the National Museum of the American Indian.
 His first book, Crooked Paths to Allotment: The Fight Over Federal Indian Policy after the Civil War was published by the University of North Carolina Press as part of the First Peoples: New Directions in Indigenous Studies initiative in 2012.

 Robbie Ethridge is Professor of Anthropology at the University of Mississippi.
 In addition to editing three anthologies, writing numerous articles and book chapters on the history of Native peoples of the American South, she is the author of Creek Country: The Creek Indians and Their World, 1796-1816 (2003) and the Mooney Award winning book From Chicaza to Chickasaw: The European Invasion and the Transformation of the Mississippian World, 1540-1715 (2010).
 She is best known for her work on the early colonial disruptions in the American South and the resultant shatter zone that transformed the Southern Indians.
 Her current research continues this examination as she reconstructs the rise and fall of the Mississippian world which examines the rise of the pre-colonial Mississippian chiefdoms, the 700-year history of this world, its collapse with European contact, and the restructuring of Native societies that occurred as they became part of the colonial South.

 John F. Schwaller is a Professor of History at the University at Albany.
 He is well known for his work on Nahuatl (Aztec language) and on the Catholic Church in Latin America)

 Indiana University East

 Justin M. Carroll is an Associate Professor of American History at Indiana University East.
-His book, The Merchant John Askin: Furs and Empire at British Michilimackinac, will be published in September 2017.
+His book, The Merchant John Askin: Furs and Empire at British Michilimackinac, was published in September 2017.